-If you already have a credit history of 700 and above or very near this number, you could be eligible for the standard bonding market and you only have to pay 1 to 4 percent of the Surety Bid Bond amount.
-It only signifies that if you'll get a $10,000 bond, you only have to pay $100 to $400.
+If you have a credit history of 700 and above or very near this number, you could be eligible for the standard bonding market and you only have to pay 1 to 4 percent of the Surety Bid Bond amount.
+For example, if you need a $10,000 bond, you only have to pay $100 to $400.

 Is There A Chance Of Being Rejected?

 There's a chance that your bid bond request could be denied by the insurance providers and it'll depend on the background check that they do.
-As soon as they think that providing a bond to you will be a big risk, they won't release the bond for you.
+If they determine that providing a bond to you will be a big risk, they won't release the bond for you.

-Credit history is also a big factor since if you have a bad credit score, it will likely be hard for you to get a bid bond because the companies are considering you as a risk.
-If you have a bad credit rating, you can still be accepted for the bond, but you will pay an interest rate of 10 to 20 percent.
+Credit history is also a big factor since if you have a bad credit score, it will be hard for you to get a bid bond because the companies are considering you as a risk.
+If you have a bad credit rating, you can still be accepted for the bond, but you could pay a rate of 10 to 20 percent.

 There's a chance that your application will be refused so you have to check the requirements before you apply.

-If you are planning to get a surety bid bond, make sure that you understand what it may entail before you decide.
+If you are planning to get a surety bid bond, make sure that you understand what it entails before you decide.
 It's hard to apply for, but if you know more concerning this, it will be easier to be approved.